-Bono, U2's main lyric writer, is a noted musical magpie that steals lines from the Bible to help with his song crafting.
-Indeed, here's a whole page of bible references Bono has made across the U2 song catalogue.
+Bono, U2's main lyric writer, is a noted musical magpie who steals lines from the Bible to help with his song crafting.
+Indeed, there's a whole page of bible references Bono has made across the U2 song catalogue.

 You could almost put U2's song lyrics into two distinct camps - songs about spirituality and songs about politics (such as nuclear war).